-	- The 2020s will see the ageing of populations start to show up in the declining proportions of working-age people in developed economies.
-Some countries will see a fall in absolute numbers.
+- The ageing of populations is starting to show up in the declining proportions of working-age people in developed economies;

-	- This will be the decade in which government climate change targets start to have an impact, as buildings, transport and industrial processes are reconfigured for Carbon Net Zero.
+- Government climate change targets begin to have an impact, as buildings, transport and industrial processes are reconfigured for Carbon Net Zero;

-	Scanning the environment and anticipating the next set of challenges will be critical.
-At a time when you will be at an advanced stage of thinking about budgets and plans for 2023, our guest speaker, a prominent economic commentator, will give us a timely perspective on how the economic environment of 2023 and beyond might develop.
+At a time when you will be at an advanced stage of planning for 2023, Paul will give us a critical and timely perspective on how the economic environment of 2023 and beyond might develop.

 Economist and Director of the Institute for Fiscal Studies